Employment variations

 Employment variations occur when a full-time, part-time, continuing or fixed term employee:

-- Relieves in a higher level position;
+- Relieves in another position, usually a higher level position, for a temporary period of time;

 - Is seconded to a temporary vacancy in another work unit; or